k42-software/go-stream-speed/README.md

 tls        | TLS over TCP
 quic       | QUIC over UDP
 kcp        | KCP over UDP
-mocktls    | TLS over ring buffer (no network) mockquic   | QUIC over ring buffer (no network) mockkcp    | KCP over ring buffer (no network) mockstream | raw stream over ring buffer (no network)
+udptcp     | TCP (user mode) over UDP* mocktls    | TLS over ring buffer (no network) mockquic   | QUIC over ring buffer (no network) mockkcp    | KCP over ring buffer (no network) mockstream | raw stream over ring buffer (no network)

+* *Note that the TCP over UDP mode has not been optimised - Actually its running a full user mode network stack (not just TCP), so its also passing IP headers and doing a lot of extra work that isn't strictly necessary for running just one TCP session over a UDP socket.
+However, that was the easiest way to implement it quickly.
+There's plenty of potential for improving the performance of this test.*

 ### Libraries